Family disputes California police account in shooting of black man

 Investigators found three damaged cars in the neighborhood, police said.

-The deputies in the helicopter did not capture video of Clark breaking the glass door, said Sacramento police spokeswoman Linda Matthew.

-"I believe they turned on the camera after that happened," Matthew said by phone.
+The deputies in the helicopter did not capture video of Clark breaking the glass door, Sacramento police spokeswoman Linda Matthew said.
+"I believe they turned on the camera after that happened," she said by phone.

 Sacramento police have not released the names of the two officers who opened fire, who have been placed on leave.
 Police have cited concerns about the officers' safety, saying threats were made against them.